I Can See Your Voice Indonesia season 2

 The second season of the Indonesian television mystery music game show I Can See Your Voice Indonesia premiered on MNCTV with first set of episodes on 30 January 2017, followed by a second that resumed on 15 May 2017.
 (Note: The 2nd season has originally scheduled to air for 13 episodes, as Ayu Ting Ting played on its tentative [13th episode] finale on 24 April 2017; this was then added by 7 episodes until the formal conclusion on 1 July 2017.)

-This season also played the first game featuring an entire lineup of kids as mystery singers, played by fellow child guest artist Romaria Simbolon.
+This season also featured the first game with an entire lineup of kids as mystery singers, played by fellow child guest artist Romaria Simbolon.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay note: